Autumn Fun

 • Oral Blending and Segmenting

-Saplings - The Saplings will begin phase 2 of our phonics scheme.
+Saplings - The Saplings will consolidate phase 3 of our phonics scheme and continue to learn phase 4.

 If you have any questions about phonics and reading or would like further information about how to support your child at home, then please speak to Mrs Nicholson or Mrs MacKay.